Wellbeing: Critical Social Perspectives Research Cluster

 Our team is interested in responding to the popularity of the concept of wellbeing in three key ways: (i) examining indicators of wellbeing and assessing what they are actually measuring in diverse social contexts, e.g. ageing, youth, health, work; (ii) analysing the impact of wellbeing discourses and measurements on social and political inequalities, i.e. what does the concept of wellbeing ‘do’ in policy and practice; and, (iii) analysing how ‘wellbeing’ is mobilised differently across various socio-cultural settings.

 In short, developing more critical angles on the use and promotion of wellbeing is urgently needed and this is our key focus.

-We are pleased to welcome Professor Kristiina Brunila (University of Helskini) to La Trobe University for a special seminar.
-All welcome!
+We were very pleased to welcome Professor Kristiina Brunila (University of Helskini) to La Trobe University for a special seminar in October 2019.

 From Welfare to Wellbeing – the politics of Finnish education

 The penetration of psychological and therapeutic models into Nordic welfare state policies and their implementations have followed the emergence of an influential set of policy rationales stressing the economic imperatives.
 This trend is marked out by a more general shift of policy agendas where the former stress on welfare regimes is replaced for a stress on individual wellbeing.
 In my talk, I present an analysis of how the Finnish government positions the issue of wellbeing, and its related packages from other policy fields and their outcomes in education.